onezerosix/reimburse/backend/README.md

 # Welcome to the backend
-Here we have the database and endpoints to interact with the database.
+The database and endpoints to interact with the database are here.
 This README describes how the backend program would work without the project's frontend.

 Currently only three endpoints are implemented.
 Many of tests are stubs and comments.
 One integeration test exists.